FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Simplified Gameplay Guidebook.md

 	Size (Height, Weight, HP)

 ### 1c: Picking your Heritage
-Normally with the TD6 system, your Heritage is Racial and given to you with pre-made races, but if you're making a custom character (and most likely you are), the Heritage section allows you to choose one pre-existing Trait available within the TD6 Booklet's Trait List.
+Think of a Heritage as a natural ability of all of the chosen species a player/character has chosen to play as; normally with the TD6 system, your Heritage is Racial and given to you with pre-made races, but if you're making a custom character (and most likely you are), the Heritage section allows you to choose one pre-existing Trait available within the TD6 Booklet's Trait List.

 After you've chosen your desired Heritage Trait, you put it into the Heritage section of your Character Sheet whilst also being able to use it as a form of Bio to explain your character's backstory and reasoning for their Trait.